Petit Jean Mountain

 historical research suggests that Petit Jean

-was not a woman at all, but actually a French
+was not a girl at all, but a French trader.
+That

-That may be, but the legend is one of the
+may be, but the legend is one of the most

-Regardless of the source of the legend, there
+Regardless of the source of the legend, all

-is little doubt that the name of Petit Jean
+agree that the name of Petit Jean Mountain is

-Mountain is a relic of the days of early French
+a relic of the days of early French settlement

 from

-French term "aux arcs," the name is now
+derived from the term "aux arcs," the name is

 Cedar Falls on Petit Jean